Short on time? Here’s the fastest VPN in 2023:

 VyprVPN has an anti-phishing feature that stops you from connecting to malicious sites — but I wish the feature also included an ad blocker (like Private Internet Access and Proton VPN) to speed up website loading times.

-VyprVPN has paid monthly and yearly plans that start at $5.00 / month, which is one of the priciest VPNs on this list.
+VyprVPN has monthly, 1-year, and 2-year plans that start at just $3.00 / month.
 It comes with a 30-day money-back guarantee.

 Bottom Line

 VyprVPN has very fast streaming speeds.
 It includes WireGuard, split-tunneling, and dynamic server switching (which helps you avoid overcrowded servers).
-VyprVPN has paid monthly and yearly plans and backs each purchase with a 30-day money-back guarantee.
+VyprVPN has affordable plans and backs each purchase with a 30-day money-back guarantee.

 10. IPVanish — Great for Torrenting